MSFTest/AI-MSF-Benchmark/readme.md

 --depthdir "./corruption/example/input_dir/depth" \
 --corruption "rain" --sev 1
 ```
-Refer to `corruption/corruption_configs.py` to learn more about the corruptions.
+Refer to `corruption/corruption_configs.py` to learn more details about the corruptions.

 ### Evaluate MSF-based Systems